rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ```

 But an 'inner' transaction commit will commit the outer elements too, so you may get more transactions than you expect.
-The inner pageCount in the descriptor example makes the outer pageSize 10 effectively, since there is a commit after 500
+The inner pageCount in the descriptor example makes the outer pageSize 10 effective, since there is a commit after 500
 orders.
 With 50 orders per customer, it is a commit for every 10th customer.

 In most cases it is feasible and more intuitive to make the sub creation loops simply join the outer transaction
-control, by setting their pageSize to zero:
+control, by setting their `pageSize` to zero:

 ```xml